KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 ## Why Agile is less efficient than Waterfall

-Consensus buikding takes more thie than centralised decision making
+Consensus building takes more time than centralised decision making

-Agile appears to have less predicability than WF
+Agile appears to have less predictability than WF

 Agile requires more mature teams